 The flag fell to a good start with Stanley on Fireworks getting the best of it, although on passing the grandstand, The Italian rushed to the front and proceeded to set a strong gallop.
 Fireworks remained in second place with Little Fish third and then Vanderdecken.
 The pace proved too much for Little Fish who compounded as far out as six furlongs.
 The Italian still led turning for home but when fairly into the straight Stanley let the favourite down, and Fireworks had The Italian’s measure at the distance and won rather easily at the end, even though the margin was only a half-length.
 John Tait’s other runner, Glencoe managed to force a dead-heat for the minor placing with Carnation after coming with a rush at the finish.

-For all the fanfare and trumpets with which the V.R.C. announced this new order of things and the record crowd it attracted, the experiment was doomed to failure, and their New Year’s Day Derby lasted no more than the one running.
-Despite the boost in prizemoney, only five accepted for the race, and, in the presence of H.R.H.
-The Duke of Edinburgh, it proved a shutout with Fireworks strangling both the betting and the outcome.
+For all the fanfare and trumpets with which the V.R.C. announced this new order of things and the record crowd it attracted, the experiment was doomed to failure, and their New Year’s Day Derby lasted no more than two runnings.
+Despite the boost in prizemoney, only five were accepted in 1868, and, in the presence of H.R.H.
+The Duke of Edinburgh, the race proved a shutout with Fireworks strangling both the betting and the outcome.
 Belatedly, the V.R.C. committee recognised that the leading three-year-olds, having already measured strides in the spring, had exhausted any interest and excitement that a Derby would engender only a matter of weeks later.
 Moreover, denying three-year-olds their rightful place in the Port Phillip Stakes, merely served to neuter that great three-mile event as well.
 Accordingly, the V.R.C. hatched their plan to make their Derby the great race of the first day of the V.R.C.
-Spring Meeting – a position it continues to hold to this day.
+Spring Meeting – a position taken in 1869 and which it continues to hold to this day.